BrianLevin/Boot-Strap-Installation/README.md

  ## Click [here](https://brianlevin.github.io/Tin-Dog/) for the live app.

- This is the home screen with navigation links that go directly to each section when clicked:
+ This is the home page with navigation links that go directly to each section when clicked:

  ![Home Screenshot](images/section2.png)